 Gabriel Kuri lives and works in Brussels, Belgium.

-Some of his solo exhibitions include: Spending Static to Save Gas, Douglas Hyde Gallery, Glasgow; Oakville Gallery, Canada (2019); Gabriel Kuri: Sorted, Resorted, Wiels Contemporary Arts Center, Brussels (2019); Gabriel Kuri: Afterthought is Never Binary, Sadie Coles HQ, London (2017); Product Testing Unit, Alte Fabrik, Rapperswil-Jona, Switzerland (2016); Gabriel Kuri: with personal thanks to their contractual thingness, Aspen Art Museum, United States (2015); All probability resolves into form, The Common Guild, Glasgow, Scotland (2014); bottled water branded water, Parc Saint Léger, Centre d’art contemporain, Pougues-les-Eaux, France (2013); Gabriel Kuri, Bergen Kunsthall, Norway (2012); Nobody Needs to Know the Price of Your Saab, ICA- The Institute of Contemporary Art/Boston, United States (2011) and Blaffer Art Museum University of Houston, United States (2010); Soft Information in your Hard Facts, Museion – museo d’arte moderna e contemporanea di Bolzano, Italy (2010); Join the Dots and Make a Point, Bielefelder Kunstverein, Germany (2010); Model for a Victory Parade, Sadie Coles HQ, London (2008), among others.
+Past solo exhibitions include: Gabriel Kuri, Aranya Art Center, Beidaihe, China (2023); Gabriel Kuri: Pronóstico, Museo Jumex, Mexico City (2023); Spending Static to Save Gas, Douglas Hyde Gallery, Glasgow (2020) and Oakville Gallery, Canada (2018); Gabriel Kuri: Sorted, Resorted, Wiels Contemporary Arts Center, Brussels, Belgium (2019); Afterthought is Never Binary, Sadie Coles HQ, London (2017); Product Testing Unit, Alte Fabrik, Rapperswil-Jona, Switzerland (2016); Gabriel Kuri: with personal thanks to their contractual thingness, Aspen Art Museum, CO (2015); All probability resolves into form, The Common Guild, Glasgow, Scotland (2014); bottled water branded water, Parc Saint Léger, Centre d’art contemporain, Pougues-les-Eaux, France (2013); Gabriel Kuri, Bergen Kunsthall, Norway (2012); Nobody Needs to Know the Price of Your Saab, The Institute of Contemporary Art/Boston (ICA Boston), MA (2011) and Blaffer Art Museum University of Houston, TX (2010); Soft Information in your Hard Facts, Museion – museo d’arte moderna e contemporanea di Bolzano, Italy (2010); Join the Dots and Make a Point, Bielefelder Kunstverein, Germany (2010); Model for a Victory Parade, Sadie Coles HQ, London (2008), among others.

-His work has been included in recent group exhibitions such as: Converter, Kunstmuseum St. Gallen, Switzerland (2018); ISelf Collection: The Upset Bucket, Whitechapel Gallery, London (2017–2018); Living Apart Together: Recent Acquisitions, Hammer Museum, Los Angeles, United States (2017); L'Esprit du Bauhaus, Musée des Arts Décoratifs, Paris (2016); The Distance of a Day, The Israel Museum, Jerusalem (2016); Strange Currencies: Art & Action in Mexico City, 1990-2000, The Galleries at Moore, Philadelphia, United States (2015); Made in L.A., Hammer Museum, Los Angeles (2014); México Inside Out: Themes in Art Since 1990, The Modern Art Museum of Fort Worth, United States (2013); The Living Years: Art after 1989, The Walker Art Center, Minneapolis, United States (2012); Pour un art pauvre: (inventaire du monde et de l'atelier), Carré d'Art - Musée d'art contemporain de Nîmes, France (2011); Keep it Real, Whitechapel Gallery, London (2010); All That Is Solid Melts into Air, M HKA- Museum of Contemporary Art Antwerp, Belgium (2009); Unmonumental, New Museum, New York (2007); among many others.
+His work has been included in recent group exhibitions such as: Colección Jumex: Todo se vuelve más ligero, Museo Jumex, Mexico City (2023); Copy Machine Manifestos: Artists Who Make Zines, Brooklyn Museum, New York (2023); Chosen Memories, The Museum of Modern Art, New York, NY (2023); KOLÉ SÉRÉ, BRAUNSFELDER, Cologne, Germany (2021); INFORMATION (Today), Kunsthalle Basel (2021), Switzerland; Excepciones normales: Arte contemporáneo en México, Museo Jumex, Mexico City (2021); Converter, Kunstmuseum St. Gallen, Switzerland (2018); ISelf Collection: The Upset Bucket, Whitechapel Gallery, London (2017–2018); Living Apart Together: Recent Acquisitions, Hammer Museum, Los Angeles, United States (2017); L'Esprit du Bauhaus, Musée des Arts Décoratifs, Paris (2016); The Distance of a Day, The Israel Museum, Jerusalem (2016); Strange Currencies: Art & Action in Mexico City, 1990-2000, The Galleries at Moore, Philadelphia, United States (2015); Made in L.A., Hammer Museum, Los Angeles (2014); México Inside Out: Themes in Art Since 1990, The Modern Art Museum of Fort Worth, United States (2013); The Living Years: Art after 1989, The Walker Art Center, Minneapolis, United States (2012); Pour un art pauvre: (inventaire du monde et de l'atelier), Carré d'Art - Musée d'art contemporain de Nîmes, France (2011); Keep it Real, Whitechapel Gallery, London (2010); All That Is Solid Melts into Air, M HKA- Museum of Contemporary Art Antwerp, Belgium (2009); Unmonumental, New Museum, New York (2007); among many others.

 He has participated in various biennials, including: Okoyama Triennale 2019, Japan; 32nd and 30st Ljubljana Biennial of Graphic Arts, Slovenia (2015 and 2017); Desert X, Coachella Valley, United States (2017); 12 Bienal de la Habana, Cuba (2015); 54th and 50th Venice Biennial (2011 and 2003); 5 Berlin Biennale (2008); among others.